leonp/thisdaysportion/_posts/2021-03-27-cms-component-ui.md

 In my experience, less technically skilled editors find this frustrating, even when they have experience of using different CMSs, including pre-Gutenberg WordPress.
 In every case, I’ve ended up installing the [the Classic Editor](https://wordpress.org/plugins/classic-editor/).

-Secondly, editors can find it difficult to navigate around a page and add new content without the framework of clearly demarcated boxes and forms.
+Secondly, editors can find it difficult to navigate around a page and add new content without a framework of clearly demarcated boxes and forms.
 Take this example of the verse block followed by a cover.
 Coming out of the verse block and starting a new paragraph involves a frustrating number of clicks:

 {% include figure.html url="wp-full-2.jpg" alt="Screenshot of the WordPress cover page editor." caption="Simply entering a new paragraph on longer, more complex pages can be surprisingly difficult." %}